ufcg-lsd/blowout/CONF.md

 Configuration Field | Description | Required
 -------------------------- | -------------------- | ----
-Infrastructure Elasticity | Tells whether the infrastructure will be elastic or not | **Yes** Infrastructure Monitor Period | Periods of resources monitoring | No (Default value: 30000) Resource Connection Timeout | Timeout for an attempt to connect to a resource | **Yes** Resource Idle Life Time | Time that the resource will be available after your leverage | No (Default value: 0) Max Resourse Reuse | Maximum amount of use of the resource to execute tasks | No (Default value: 1) Max Resource Connection Retry | Maximum amount of connections retry to a resource | No (Default value: 1) Local Command Interpreter | The Resource Task Command Interpreter | **Yes**
+Infrastructure Elasticity | Tells whether the infrastructure will be elastic or not | **Yes** Infrastructure Monitor Period | Periods of resources monitoring in milliseconds | No (Default value: 30000) Resource Connection Timeout | Timeout for an attempt to connect to a resource in milliseconds | **Yes** Resource Idle Life Time | Time that the resource will be available after your leverage in milliseconds | No (Default value: 0)
+Max Resourse Reuse | Maximum use of the resource to execute tasks | No (Default value: 1) Max Resource Connection Retry | Maximum connections retry to a resource | No (Default value: 1) Local Command Interpreter | The resource command interpreter | **Yes**

 ### Fogbow Infrastructure Constant